Vicente Fernández is still in “critical condition” and with a “reserved prognosis”

-The singer of ranchera music Vicente Fernández is in a “critical state” of health and “with a very reserved prognosis,” the doctors reported this Saturday. who treat him in a private hospital in Guadalajara (western Mexico).
+The singer of ranchero music Vicente Fernández is in a “critical state” of health and “with a very reserved prognosis.”
+This is how the doctors who treat him at a private hospital in Guadalajara (western Mexico) reported this Saturday.

-The interpreter He arrived at a private hospital in Guadalajara at the beginning of August after suffering a fall that caused a blow to the cervicals near the skull, injuring his spinal cord and leaving him without movement of his arms and legs.
+The interpreter arrived in early August at a private hospital in Guadalajara.
+This after suffering a fall that caused a blow to the cervicals near the skull, injuring the spinal cord and leaving him without movement of his arms and legs.

-Due to this, he had to undergo emergency surgery that caused respiratory deterioration and left him connected to artificial respiration for which he remained in intensive care for about six weeks.
+Due to this, he had to undergo emergency surgery that caused respiratory deterioration.
+This left him on artificial respiration for which he was kept in intensive care for about six weeks.

-In mid-September, the interpreter showed improvement and remained in a common hospital room to receive physical rehabilitation, but in early December he was re-admitted to the intensive care area because his health condition deteriorated.
+In mid-September, the interpreter showed improvement and remained in a common hospital room to receive physical rehabilitation.
+But at the beginning of December, he was re-admitted to the intensive care area because his health condition deteriorated.

-Fernández suffers from Guillain-Barré syndrome, a condition in which the immune system attacks the nerves and can lead to paralysis, which has nothing to do with the fall, according to statements from his family.
+Fernández suffers from Guillain-Barré syndrome, a condition in which the immune system attacks the nerves and which can lead to paralysis.
+However, it has nothing to do with the fall, according to statements from his family.

 In the statement, the doctors indicated that the singer remains sedated and continues under multidisciplinary management because “his condition is critical and his prognosis is very reserved.”

-This Friday and Saturday the interpreter’s wife, Cuquita Abarca, and her children have intensified their visits to the hospital.
+This Friday and Saturday the interpreter’s wife, Cuquita Abarca, and their children have intensified their visits to the hospital.

 Before his arrival at the hospital, the singer had been admitted for a severe urinary infection that kept him in the hospital for two days.